 - Britannica Academic On your topic article page, find Web's Best Sites in the left sidebar to display sites selected by Britannica editors for quality and age-appropriateness

-More places to find authoritative website?
+More places to find reliable websites

 - The Invisible Web: What It Is, How You Can Find It Typical search engines actually access only a tiny fraction of the internet, so where's the rest?
 The vast majority of the internet lies in the invisible web.

 - Google Scholar Search across many disciplines and sources: articles, theses, books, abstracts and court opinions, from academic publishers, professional societies, online repositories, universities and other web sites.